Justin-Credible/Ionic-TypeScript-Starter/README.md

 The following tasks can be used to perform code configuration, library and plugin setup, and TypeScript compilation.

-*You can also just run `gulp` without any arguments which will run the below targets.*

     $ gulp config     # Creates config.xml, www/index.html (from their *.master files) and www/js/build-vars.js
     $ gulp templates  # Compiles Angluar HTML templates from Views/**/*.html to www/js/templates.js
     $ gulp sass       # Compiles SASS from src/Styles/Index.scss to www/css/bundle.css